|◄ APRIL ►|

 ▲Thursday, April 13

-Apr 13: Nash Motors introduces the all-new Rambler, a groundbreaking new compact car midway into the 1950 model year.
-The diminutive Rambler shares the same “Airflyte” body style of its larger corporate siblings, while siting on a 100-inch (254 cm) wheelbase.
+Apr 13: Nash Motors introduces the all-new Rambler.
+Introduced midway into the 1950 model year, the diminutive Rambler shares the same “Airflyte” body style of its larger corporate siblings, while siting on a 100-inch (254 cm) wheelbase.
 Although the Rambler was conceived as an inexpensive economy car, Nash-Kelvinator’s President George W. Mason makes the bold decision of introducing it only as a relatively upscale convertible — a more affordable two-door and station wagon will wait until next year.
-Mason reasons, quite smartly it turns out, that by introducing the Nash Convertible Landau first, and by pakcing it with more standard features than its competition in either the small car or convertible market, the entire Rambler line will avoid the “cheap little car” reputation when it is rolled out next year.
+Mason reasons, quite smartly it turns out, that by introducing the Convertible Landau first, and by packing it with more standard features than its competition in either the small car or convertible market, the entire Rambler line will avoid the “cheap little car” reputation when it is rolled out next year.
 Those standard features include an electric motorized top, whitewall tires, full wheel covers, electric clock, and even a pushbutton AM radio.
 And its low weight and peppy 6-cylinder engine makes it fun to drive while delivering 30 miles per gallon (7.8 L/100km).
 Starting at $1,873 (about $20,400 today), the new Rambler isn’t cheap, but it is less expensive and better equipped than its competitors.
 It delivers better up-front profits for Nash than the stripped down models from Crosley and Kaiser Motors (which will introduce its cheap, compact Henry J in September).
-Crosley, whose diminutive cars have already suffered from a reputation for unreliability, and Kaiser will soon learn that car buyers looking for a bargain would rather buy a nicer used car or spend a little more money for a Rambler, than purchase their flimsy, bare-bones offerings.
+Kaiser and Crosley, whose diminutive cars have already suffered a reputation for unreliability, will soon learn that car buyers looking for a bargain will prefer buying a nicer used car or spend a little more money for a Rambler, than purchasing their flimsy, bare-bones offerings.

 ▲Friday, April 14